Automating API spec fetching from Postman using GitHub Actions

 - A Postman account and access to the Postman API.

-- The Postman collection ID of the API spec you wish to fetch.
+- The Postman collection ID of your API spec.

 - Your Postman API key for authentication.

 The first step is to set up the GitHub Action to fetch the Postman collection and save it as a JSON file in your repository.
-You'll need to create a new GitHub Action in your repository.
-This process is described in the following steps:
+You'll need to create a new GitHub Action in your repository:

 -